-The State of the Rockies Project is in its eleventh year, and seeks to increase public understanding of vital issues affecting the Rockies.
+The State of the Rockies Project is in its twelfth year, and seeks to increase public understanding of vital issues affecting the Rockies.
 All State of the Rockies events are free and open to the public, who are encouraged to join the ongoing discussion of the issues that affect our beautiful yet fragile region.